nus-cs2113-AY2021S2/tp/docs/UserGuide.md

 ### Automatic Saving

-Data for each module is stored in their respective module’s text file, located in a folder called “Data” created in the same directory as the GULIO.jar file.
-When moving this folder, please ensure that it is placed in the same directory as your GULIO.jar file.
+Data for each module is stored in their respective module’s text file, located in a folder called `Data` created in the same directory as the `GULIO.jar` file.
+When moving this folder, please ensure that it is placed in the same directory as your `GULIO.jar` file.
 After every modification, changes are automatically saved to the file.

 ### Manual Editing Outside of GULIO